Puya raimondii: Ecology

 The Queen of the Andes' habit of semelparity, reproducing once and dying shortly afterwards, has evolved independently in very distantly related organisms.
 In plants, this monocarpic strategy is quite common with annual and biennial plants being short-lived examples, but it is a much rarer strategy for long-lived plants.
-Other species with unbranched rosettes like Puya raimondii have a predisposition to evolve this to use this lifestyle.
+Other species with unbranched rosettes like Puya raimondii have been known to evolve this trait.

 Both hummingbirds and perching birds visit the flowers for nectar.
 The black metaltail hummingbird (Metallura phoebe) lives in the stands of this and other puyas high in the Andes, though its nests have only rarely been observed and not in the crown of Puya raimondii.
 The black-winged ground dove (Metriopelia melanoptera) and the Ash-breasted sierra finch (Phrygilus plebejus) have both been observed nesting the crown of the plant, though this is occasionally dangerous with the ground dove occasionally becoming trapped by the spines.
 Birds as large as the American barn owl (Tyto furcata) have lost their lives in puyas.